 It also establishes a Local Jobs First Commissioner who will balance advocacy, facilitation and compliance functions, working closely with industry and departments to create opportunities for small and medium sized businesses on government projects.

 The Local Jobs First Act emphasises the importance of jobs and business growth and commits all Victorian Government departments and agencies to compliance with Local Jobs First.
 It also requires all departments and agencies to report on their implementation of Local Jobs First.
-In addition, the Minister for Industry Support and Recovery is required to report annually to Parliament on the implementation of Local Jobs First.
+In addition, the responsible Minister is required to report annually to Parliament on the implementation of Local Jobs First.